 - It costs around $3,500 to prepare a Hollywood actress for the red carpet.

 - Brands could sponsor individual actresses to prep them and offset related costs, and be included in social media campaigns by the studio and talent alike.
 This fee quoted obviously does not include costs for dresses or jewelry or shoes!

-- Oscar nominated films earn an average of $12.7 million more than films not nominated, and A Golden Globe win is worth $14.2 million
+- Oscar-nominated films to earn an average of $12.7 million more than films not nominated, and A Golden Globe win is worth $14.2 million

 - This means more eyeballs on the film which means more eyeballs on the brand’s product placement – this means an additional 1.6 million ++ people seeing the brand!